eal001/personal-website/basic_frontend_2.0/README.md

     plans for 1.1

-    I am going to find a better font for the headings I am going to make the message box for the email dynamic I am going to cc the email input from the messages I am going to add a picture of myself
+    I am going to find a better font for the headings I am going to cc the email input from the messages I am going to reformat the about me section

+    plans for 1.2

-    I am going to reformat the about me section
+    I am going to add a picture of myself
+    I am going to make the message box for the email dynamic I am going to add an alert box to the email submission I want to add a check if any of the onput boxes have been changed, and are non empty so that emails are less spammable

 ## Version Differences